 Dewey Finn: Now, what makes you mad more than anything in the world?

 Dewey Finn: Billy, we've already told me off.
 Let's move on.

 Billy: You're tacky and I hate you!

 Dewey Finn: Okay, you see me after class!

 Dewey Finn: [on sticking it to "The Man"] Yes!
 But, you can't just say it, man.
-You've gotta feel it in you're blood and guts!
+You've gotta feel it in your blood and guts!
 If you wanna rock, you gotta break the rules.
 You gotta get mad at the man!
 And right now, I'm the man.
 That's right, I'm the man, and who's got the guts to tell me off?
 Huh?
 Who's gonna tell me off?

 Freddy: Shut the hell up, Schneebly!

 Dewey Finn: That's it Freddy, that's it!
 Who can top him?

 Summer Hathaway: You're a joke, you're the worst teacher I've ever had!